 Our company insures all our trekking staff members, including guides, cooks, Sherpa, and porters.
 Please browse through our legal docment page to view insurance details.

-We suggest you have a dental checkup before your trip and know your blood type.
-It is helpful if you inform us of any medical condition that is relevant so we may convey this information in the event of an emergency.
+It is also helpful if you inform us of any medical condition that is relevant so we may convey this information in the event of an emergency.
 Ace the Himalaya keeps your medical condition confidential unless treatment is necessary.

 Our guides are 24 hours available for the services during the trek.
 They are trained to use first aid kit and have knowledge to use Oxy meter.
 They are very much aware that higher the altitude the oxygen level gets lesser so to get updated on the oxygen level of our client and to know whether they are fit enough or needs extra precautions to continue.